20 Best All-Inclusive Cruises for Your Next Vacation

 What’s included: Our favorite perk is a welcome bottle of champagne for every guest.
 Beyond that, on Caribbean sailings, shore excursions are included, so you can go off-the-beaten-tourist path to see places like Jost van Dyke in the British Virgin Islands and Bequia in St. Vincent and the Grenadines.
 Wine and beer are complimentary at dinner, as are cocktails that are served at a couple of the captain’s parties that take place during each sailing.

-Richard Branson’s Virgin Voyages cruise line is finally set to sail from Miami in early October after COVID delayed its launch by more than a year.
-This inventive, glittering new ship looks to disrupt the cruise industry by providing guests with as close to an all-inclusive experience as possible without actually using the words all-inclusive.
-There are no buffets, but rather more than 20 small-scale specialty restaurants from steakhouses to Korean barbecue joints, offering the feeling of intimate, big-city dining at sea…and all at no additional cost—plus free WiFi, group fitness classes and more.
+Richard Branson’s Virgin Voyages all-inclusive cruises for adults set sail from Miami and Barcelona, with a third ship servicing the Greek Islands hitting the water in 2023.
+These inventive, glittering ships are set on disrupting the cruise industry by providing guests with as close to an all-inclusive cruise experience as possible without actually using the words all-inclusive cruises.
+There are no buffets, but rather more than 20 small-scale specialty restaurants from steakhouses to Korean barbecue joints, offering the feeling of intimate, big-city dining at sea—and all at no additional cost—plus free WiFi, group fitness classes and more.

-What’s included: Dining destinations created by Michelin chefs to the plant-based Razzle Dazzle Restaurant offer food options 24 hours a day—and it’s all included in the price.
-And the affordable fares are priced per cabin, not per passenger.
-You can also take as many group fitness classes as you wish, because there is no extra fees for those either, and see a number of theatrical productions for free.
-Tips are included, too.
+What’s included: Dining destinations created by Michelin chefs, including the plant-based Razzle Dazzle Restaurant, offer food options 24 hours a day—and it’s all included in the price of the sailing.
+You can also take as many group fitness classes as you wish, because there are no extra fees for those either, and see a number of theatrical productions for free.
+Tips are included too.

-Where you can cruise: The Scarlet Lady is making stops of the Beach Club at Bimini in the Bahamas, where a luxe beach day turns into a dance party around the bonfire on the sand because back-onboard time isn’t until 11:59 p.m.!
-Virgin Voyages is also sailing to Cozumel, Key West, Costa Maya, San Juan, and Puerto Plata in the Caribbean, and to France, Italy and Spain in the Mediterranean.
+Where you can cruise: The Scarlet Lady is making stops at the Beach Club at Bimini in the Bahamas, where a luxe beach day turns into a dance party around the bonfire on the sand because back-onboard time isn’t until 11:59 p.m.!
+Virgin Voyages is also sailing to Cozumel, Key West, Costa Maya, San Juan and Puerto Plata in the Caribbean, and to France, Italy and Spain in the Mediterranean.